- The elevated estate, gift, and generation skipping transfer tax exemption limits allow you to transfer more assets to your beneficiaries tax free

 - Advanced planning techniques beyond the annual gift exclusion and direct gifts exists for clients to take advantage

 The Tax Cuts and Jobs Act signed into law in December of 2017, nearly doubled the estate, gift, and generation skipping transfer tax exemption from $5.49 million to $11.18 million.
 This exemption limit for 2021 is $11.7 million.
 For individuals and families with substantial amounts of wealth, this presents an opportunity to leave more money to family members without incurring a “death tax.”
 Timing, however, is of the essence because these increased exemption amounts are scheduled to revert back to the old limits on January 1, 2026.
 Additionally, as a result of the presidential election and democratic control of both the house and senate, this legislation could change even sooner.

-With the change in the exemption limits, it is imperative to review your current trust and ensure it is still in line with your wishes.
+With the change in the exemption limits, it is imperative to speak with your estate planning financial advisor, review your current trust and ensure it is still in line with your wishes.
 Particularly, pay attention if your estate plan was designed to pass an amount equal to your remaining federal exemption amount to another trust.
 The temporary exemption increase provides a window for those with taxable estates in excess of $11.7 million to make much larger tax-free gifts.
 A gift from your estate not only removes the gifted asset from your estate but also any future appreciation the asset may experience.
 Gifting assets while you are alive also gives you the chance to see the results of your gift.
 The first place to start is with the “freebie” gifts:

 - Annual gift exclusion of $15,000 ($30,000 for a married couple)

 a.
 If you gift to a trust vs. outright to individuals, make sure “Crummey” notices are mailed to beneficiaries

 - Medical payments paid directly to the medical institution or care provider